Talandar99/Talandar99/README.md

 #### About me:
 - 9 months of experience as flutter mobile developer 🐦
 - Using Arch Linux as Daily driver 🐧
-- Learning Rust 🦀 and Elixir
+- Learning Rust 🦀 and Python 🐍
 - Bash scripting 📜

 #### My configuration files: